 A deviation is characterized by a discrepancy between the dimensions of the jaw rows, which results in a significant overlap of the lower crowns with the upper teeth.
 Signs include:

 - convexity of the facial profile in the segment of the nasolabial triangle;

 - reduced and pointed shape of the chin;

 - noticeable stoop due to impaired muscle function.

 Overlapping of the vestibular surface of the lower teeth by more than 50%, accompanied by constant contact between the cutting edges and adjacent gum tissues.
 As a result, periodic damage and inflammation of problem areas, provoke the development of more serious pathologies.
-The lower third of the face looks shortened, the folds of the chin and nasolabial region are sharply defined, and the corners of the mouth are directed downwards.
+The lower third of the face looks shortened, the chin and nasolabial region folds are sharply defined, and the corners of the mouth are directed downwards.

 However, the listed varieties do not constitute an absolute and exhaustive list of potentially pathological conditions.
-So, for example, this type of arrangement of molars and incisors, characterized by precise closure of cutting and chewing surfaces, despite its aesthetics, is considered one of the most unfavorable.
-A thin layer of enamel coating on constantly contacting areas is quickly erased, which leads to the formation of chips, and cracks and requires periodic restoration using composite materials.
+So, for example, this type of arrangement of molars and incisors, characterized by precise closure of cutting and chewing surfaces, despite its aesthetics, is considered one of the most unfavourable.
+A thin layer of enamel coating on constantly contacting areas is quickly erased, which leads to the formation of chips and cracks and requires periodic restoration using composite materials.

 Biprognathic bite (protrusion)

 Another deviation is more typical of patients of the younger age group, who have a habit of sucking a finger or a pacifier, and at the same time, there is a shortening of the hyoid frenulum.
 The natural anatomical structure suggests the presence of a gap in the anterior segment between the gum ridges, in which the tip of the tongue should be located.
 The lack of length leads to constant pressure on the incisors, which contributes to a forced change in their alveolar inclination.